It's a New Day in Public Health.

 - Rabies

-- West Nile Virus and other communicable diseases.
+- West Nile Virus (WNV) and other diseases spread by mosquitoes and ticks

 Foodborne Illnesses

-- For reporting unsafe or unsanitary conditions, please visit how to report a problem with food in Florida.
+- For reporting unsafe or unsanitary conditions, please visit Report a Problem with Food in Florida.

 Rabies

-- For a comprehensive guide to rabies prevention and control in Florida, including recommendations for responding to human and animal exposures to a suspected rabid animal, please visit the rabies page.
+- For a comprehensive guide to rabies prevention and control in Florida, including recommendations for responding to human and animal exposures to a suspected rabid animal, please visit the DOH's Rabies webpage.

 Mosquito and Tickborne Diseases

-- Mosquito-borne disease surveillance information in Florida is updated weekly and can be found at https://www.floridahealth.gov/diseases-and-conditions/mosquito-borne-diseases/surveillance.html.
+- Mosquito-borne disease surveillance information in Florida is updated weekly and can be found at the DOH's Mosquito-Borne Disease Surveillance webpage

-- For information on ticks and tickborne diseases in Florida, please visit https://www.floridahealth.gov/diseases-and-conditions/tick-and-insect-borne-diseases/index.html.
+- For information on ticks and tickborne diseases in Florida, please visit the DOH's Tick-Borne Diseases webpage.

 Epidemiology Unit